Choose the health content that’s right for you, and get it delivered right in your inbox.

 Over the years, ALS has come to be known as Lou Gehrig's disease after the famous New York Yankees baseball player.
 Gehrig was diagnosed with ALS after he began struggling with simple tasks and making mistakes on the field.
 Thanks to his celebrity status at the time, Gehrig greatly helped raise public awareness of ALS.

 ALS is just one of a group of motor neuron diseases which destroy neurons the cells in charge of controlling essential voluntary muscle activity such as walking, speaking, breathing and swallowing.

-There are two systems for motor control in the body upper motor neurons, which are located in the brain, and lower motor neurons, which are located in the brainstem or spinal cord, explains Dr. Ki Hyeong Lee, a neurology specialist at Florida Hospital.
+There are two systems for motor control in the body upper motor neurons, which are located in the brain, and lower motor neurons, which are located in the brainstem or spinal cord, explains Dr. Ki Hyeong Lee, a neurology specialist at AdventHealth.
 ALS is the most common of the motor neuron diseases and, because it involves both systems, generally the most devastating.